saatviksingh77/advent24/README.md

 # Advent of Code 2024 🎄
 Contains the solutions I coded for [Advent of Code 2024](https://adventofcode.com/2024)<br>
-May not be the best solutions out there, but just for records.<br><br>
+May not be the best solutions out there, but just for records. (some are done with hints, indicated)<br><br>
 First attempt at taking part in something like this (started slightly late, by day4)
 <br><br>